-US recommends routine HPV vaccination for boysFebruary 3rd, 2012 in Health /
+US recommends routine HPV vaccination for boysFebruary 3, 2012 in Medicine & Health / Health

 US health authorities on Friday urged all boys age 11-12 to get a routine vaccination against the most common sexually transmitted disease, human papillomavirus, or HPV.